DoctorKhan/The-Social-Game-Book/src/10_part/020_clue_east_balinese.md

-# Chapter 3: The Clue in the Calendar
+# The Clue in the Calendar

 The grackles had shown me that effortless coordination was possible.
 But I needed to see it in a human culture.
 That search led me to Bali.